Enhance tenant comfort and improve your bottom line with FREE energy-saving products and incentives for common areas and tenant units.

 Planning a larger project?
 Save with incentives on energy-saving improvements that will help lower costs in the long-term.
 Incentives may be available for the following measures:

-If you choose to implement a large project recommended from your assessment, our team will help you select cost-effective solutions and manage bids from qualified EE Service Providers.
+If you choose to implement a large project recommended from your assessment, our team will help you select cost-effective solutions and manage bids from qualified Energy Efficiency Service Providers.
 We will provide ongoing construction oversight, guidance throughout the project, and will follow up with you once work is complete.

-ComEd partners with Elevate and Community Action Agencies to provide income eligible multi-family energy upgrades.
+ComEd partners with Community Action Agencies to provide income eligible multi-family energy savings.
 Landlords and property managers can:

 Eligibility is based on where your building is located (census tract) or if your tenants qualify within program income eligibility guidelines.
-Elevate or the Community Action Agency will help you identify whether your property is eligible.
+Contact us to help identify whether your property is eligible

 The chart below describes the maximum qualifying household income for most of the Chicago metropolitan area.
 A majority of tenants in your property would need to fall within the guidelines.